U.S. – Japan Trade Agreement

 White House, September 26, 2018

-California continues to be the top exporting state to Japan, accounting for over 17% of total US exports.
+California continues to be the top exporting state to Japan, accounting for over 16.6% of total US exports.
 Japan has remained California’s fourth largest export market since 2010, after Mexico, Canada and China.
-California exports to Japan, the world’s third largest economy, totaled $13 billion in 2018.
-Computers and electronic products accounted for 17.7 percent of total exports.
-Imports into California from Japan were $33.6 billion, with transportation equipment accounting for almost half of total imports.
+California exports to Japan, the world’s third largest economy, totaled $10.65 billion in 2020.
+Computers and electronic products accounted for 18.9 percent of total exports.
+Imports into California from Japan were $20.36 billion in 2020, with transportation equipment accounting for over a quarter of total imports.
 California is currently the top importing state in the US for products from Japan.
-In addition, California buys more products from Japan than any other country besides China and Mexico.